HarsimranBarki/Nexter/README.md

 # Nexter
-A theme template for small buisness
+A theme template for small business